Making it Modern: The Folk Art Collection of Elie and Viola Nadelman

 May 2015 to March 2016

 A grim pronouncement from one’s doctor at the turn of the century was tuberculosis.
-More than 80% of the American population was infected by the age of 20.
+More than 80 percent of the American population was infected by the age of 20.
 The bacterial infection meant a search for any recommended cure, where there was none to be found.
 Many sufferers made their way to the American Southwest.
 The high desert climate and air was advertised as a panacea.
 Modern Albuquerque was built by the railroad steam engine and the engine of tuberculosis.

 The Catholic Sister’s of Charity based at Mount St. Joseph, Ohio opened the first sanatorium and hospital in Albuquerque in 1902.
 The Mt.
 St. Joseph Sanatorium was soon followed by the Rev. Hugh Albert Cooper’s Presbyterian Sanatorium and the Methodist Deaconess Sanatorium among others.
 The legacy of these early “Sans” in Albuquerque is the state of the art medical care facilities we have today.
 The Photoarchive exhibit will feature images of the tuberculosis sanatoriums of Albuquerque as well as the patients and health providers.